 How to plant Day Lillies

-In terms of maintenance, Day Lilies need to be dead headed regularly to keep the plant looking good.
-Each stem has multiple flowers, which is good in the sense of making the plant attractive, but it means dead heading as the flowers are short-lived they need to be removed regularly to keep the plant flowering.
-After flowering, each stem can be cut to the ground.
+In terms of maintenance, each stem has multiple flowers, which is good in the sense of making the plant attractive, but it means each flower needs to be removed to keep the plant flowering.
+After flowering, each stem should be cut to the ground.
 Once the plant has flowered and the foliage looks tatty, cut the foliage to the ground and it will reward you with fresh lush growth for the rest of the summer, although it will not flower again.

 The plus side is that day lilies flower constantly from late spring to early- mid summer, with strong lush foliage and make excellent border plants.
 They form large clumps, see third image above right, and produce good strong colour.
 They look spectacular, producing large trumpet-shaped flowers in varying shades of yellow, orange, red and deepening down to crimson.